SMATechnologies/vision-impex-java/README.md

 # Prerequisites

-- Uses the opCon API to perform the functions, so need an opCon-API license
+- Uses the opCon API to perform the functions, so an opCon-API license is required
 - Requires **Java version 11**.
-  - can download OpenJDK 11 from https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=hotspot
-    please note when downloading the jdk, do not select the .msi file to download as this will install the jdk on teh Windows system.
-You should download the .zip file (select other platforms) as you need to unzip the downloaded file into the /java directory.
+  - embedded OpenJDK included in installation zip file.

 # Instructions
 Vision ImpEx provides the mechanism to move Vision Definitions between OpCon Systems.